ship-armada/armada/GOVERNANCE.md

 |---|---|---|
 | USDC | $60,000 | 30 days |

-**Governance can modify the table via extended proposal:**
+**Governance can modify the budget table.
+Loosening changes (add token, increase limit, extend window) require an extended proposal.
+Tightening changes (remove token, decrease limit, shorten window) require a standard proposal:**
 - Add a new token with its own budget and window (e.g., "authorize steward to distribute up to 10,000 ARM per 30-day window")
+- Increase an existing token's budget or extend its window (extended proposal)
-- Change an existing token's budget or window
+- Decrease an existing token's budget or shorten its window (standard proposal)
 - Remove a token from the table (revokes steward authority for that asset)

 **Can:**